My Google Drive Freezes!

 Step 2.
 Click Uninstall to remove your Google Drive app from your phone.

 Step 3.
-Then go to the Google Play or App Store, search Google Drive, and install the app again.
+Then go to Google Play or App Store, search Google Drive, and install the app again.

 Method 3.
 Disable Google Drive plugin

 Some users will install the Google Drive plugin in their browsers to access and share cloud files.
-But if the plug-in is not working properly, it will cause that Google Drive crashing on Windows 10.
+But if the plug-in is not working properly, it will cause Google Drive crashing on Windows 10.

 Step 1.
 On the Chrome browser, click the More icon in the upper right corner and navigate to Settings > Extensions.
 Alternatively, type chrome://extensions/ in the address bar.